Write C# code

 - Stored procedures.

-- Existing IBM i programs and processing logic.
+- Existing IBM i programs and processes.

 - Web applications (ASP.NET Core).